CodeNextAdmin/python_pi_club/README.md

 $ sudo reboot

 ```
-This course will use Python 3, so make sure to use pip3 above.
 ## What's in the Repo?
 Starter files for the Python on Pi Club, as well as fully-built examples for games.
 There are also some warm-ups and basic challenges.